|Oracle® Database Installation Guide

 DB_UNIQUE_NAME that is named for that database.

-In an Optimal Flexible Architecture-compliant release, the convention of having
+In an Optimal Flexible Architecture-compliant release, database file names have the following extensions:

 .ctl for control files